 Seriously, he seemed to like getting jacked.
-It didn’t matter what the rank was doing the jacking, either, from sergeant to colonel, Doyle was as unworried about rank as he was about getting in trouble.
-I met Doyle, who was with the 3rd Battalion, Princess Patricia’s Canadian Light Infantry, a couple of times in Panjwai in April 2008 and he made a singular—sort of scary—impression.
+It didn’t matter what the rank was doing the jacking, either, from sergeant to colonel; Doyle was as unworried about rank as he was about getting in trouble.
+I met Doyle, who was with the 3rd Battalion, Princess Patricia’s Canadian Light Infantry, a couple of times in Panjwai in April 2008, and he made a singular—sort of scary—impression.

-The first time I saw him, he was quite literally presiding over a meeting between two sets of patrol leaders—one captain and one sergeant—during a long and arduous hike in the deep outback of western Panjwai.
+The first time I saw him, he was pretty literally presiding over a meeting between two sets of patrol leaders—one captain and one sergeant—during a long and arduous hike in the deep outback of western Panjwai.

 When the planning conference broke up, I hurried to get up to where Doyle was, figuring I was better off standing near him than anywhere else.
 “This is bullshit,” Doyle growled at me as the two patrols finally moved off in the direction of the police substation at Zangabad, where he was then stationed.
 “Somebody thinks it’s a live-fire patrol exercise out here—on a two-way range.”

 He had a point.
-There was patrolling with intent to achieve a tactical purpose and then there was walking in circles in brain-shrinking heat simply to prolong the patrol to its preordained length.
+There was patrolling with intent to achieve a tactical purpose, and then there was walking in circles in brain-shrinking heat to prolong the patrol to its preordained length.
 This was now clearly the latter.
 “What’s that patch mean?”
 I asked him as we walked, pointing at the symbol on his shoulder that featured the text ‘20%’.

 Doyle explained that during a pre-deployment speech, the sergeant major complained that 100 percent of the problems in their unit were caused by 20 percent of the soldiers.
 He said it in a much more profane way than that, however.